dortania/Anti-Hackintosh-Buyers-Guide/GPU.md

 * XFX(may work with CSM/legacy mode turned off, make sure it's in UEFI mode)
 * Powercolor

-Note: AMD Navi support is still quite finiky, with WhateverGreen not being updated yet
+Note: AMD Navi support is still quite finicky, with WhateverGreen not being updated yet

 **GPUs that aren't supported AT ALL**